svpino/ml.school/README.md

     --stack-name mlschool-mlflow --query "Stacks[0].Outputs"
 ```

 Run the following command to download the private key associated with the EC2 instance and save it as `mlschool.pem` in your local directory.
-Replace `[KEY_PAIR]` with the value of the `KeyPair` stack output:
+Replace `[KEY_PAIR]` with the value of the "KeyPair" stack output:

 ```bash
 $ aws ssm get-parameters --names "/ec2/keypair/[KEY_PAIR]" \